Faxinal dos Guedes

 With a high index of human development, the city is a highlight in the national scenario because it is the only one in the entire southern region of Brazil to have basic sanitation services serving 100% of the urban area besides having almost all of its asphalted streets.

-Is based on the paper and packaging industry and the agricultural sector, with emphasis on the production of corn and soybeans.
+Its economy is based on industry, with emphasis on the production of paper and packaging, and on the agricultural sector, with emphasis on the production of corn and soy.